Can a Trustee Withdraw Money From a Trust?

 Under What Circumstances Can a Trustee Borrow Money From a Trust?

-Trustees may be permitted to make loans to beneficiaries of the trust, but before loaning money to beneficiaries, trustees should review the terms of the trust with a lawyer to ensure making loans to beneficiaries is not prohibited.
-Likewise, they should ensure that the loan they are providing does not favor one beneficiary over another.
 As an example, if the trustee were to make a loan to one beneficiary but then deny a loan to a similarly situated beneficiary, they could be sued for breaching their duty of impartiality.
-Trustees should also take the necessary steps to ensure that the beneficiary requesting the loan is well-positioned to repay the loan when it comes due.
+Trustees should also take the necessary steps to ensure that the beneficiary requesting the loan is well-positioned to repay the loan when it becomes due.